 Our DS manufacturing facility and that of our DP contract manufacturer (and our future DP manufacturing facility) are subject to ongoing FDA inspections.
 During the third quarter of 2019, the FDA conducted a pre-approval inspection of our DS facility.
 This resulted in the issuance of certain deficiencies as identified on the FDA's Form 483.
 We submitted responses and data summaries in a phased manner over the fourth quarter of 2019 and first quarter of 2020.
 During the first quarter of 2022, the FDA conducted another pre-approval inspection of our DS facility.
 This also resulted in the issuance of certain deficiencies as identified on the FDA's Form 483.
-We have since responded to all of the queries and are preparing for a re-inspection, which we anticipate will take place during the sixmonth review period for our third submission of the CMC Technical Section.
-This inspection process has been managed without significant cost.
+We have since responded to all of the queries and anticipate a re-inspection during the six-month review period for our third submission of the CMC Technical Section.

 We have always believed that the fastest route to FDA approval and market launch is with the services of Norbrook Laboratories Limited of Newry, Northern Ireland (an FDA-approved DP manufacturer) (Norbrook), reducing our risk by benefiting from their demonstrated expertise in aseptic filling.
 From 2010 to the present, we have worked with Norbrook under several amended contract manufacturing agreements covering the DP formulation, aseptic filling and final packaging services.
 Under our current agreement, Norbrook has agreed to provide the formulation, aseptic filling and final packaging services as required in order for us to submit the CMC Technical Section to the FDA and to provide a supply of product during the second half of 2023 that we believe will enable us to commence sales of Re-Tain® without delay upon receipt of the anticipated FDA approval and provide us with a supply bridge until our own formulation and aseptic filling capacity is available, which is anticipated during 2025 (see discussion of PROJECT D above).
-DP produced under this agreement during the second half of 2023 is expected to have expiry dating during the second half of 2025.
+DP produced under this agreement during the second half of 2023 is expected to have expiry dating of eighteen to twenty-four months later.